bnspalding/damask-esolang/README.md

 **breaks (\n \t) - BREAK:** newlines and tabs act as boundaries for operators

+For now, let's call these segments of a poem "threads"

 In the examples below, parentheses are added for clarity in reading break marks.
 ```
 world, hello(\t) abc -> hello, world abc